DylanAlloy/UnicornBreakfast/README.md

 # How

   `vagrant up --provision` inside of the directory.
 Use sudo if it says it "fails early on" and you're on Linux.

+  Then tell it: `sudo bash /caravel.sh` when you're in.

 It will take some time to install everything until it finishes; at which point we can explore our Caravel interface at `localhost:1234` or `127.0.0.1:1234`.
-Login with admin/admin.

 <center><img src="http://thisiswhereidostuff.com/caravel.gif" width="100%"></center>